NoXPhasma/protondb_faq/README.md

 Case #2: My Steam-Controller is not recognized even with native games, only the mouse functions.

-- Fix #2: This is [@Alexander](https://github.com/Alexander88207) so far only noticed by gentoo itself and distros based on it.
+- Fix #2: This happens on distros based on gentoo or gentoo itself.
+Noticed by [@Alexander](https://github.com/Alexander88207)

 If you game on Linux using steam and have a steam controller you may have noticed something interesting.
 The steam controller appears to be working, but doesn't work in games or is not displayed under wine control.